VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 WHERE (t1.industry IS NULL OR t1.industry = '')
   AND t2.industry IS NOT NULL;
 ```
-After this step only on company "Bally's Interactive" has a NULL in an "industry" column and we don't have any data to fill it.
+After this step only one the "Bally's Interactive" company has a NULL in an "industry" column and we don't have any data to fill it.
 The only thing I'm going to do is to update the data file one more time to set a proper format to this NULL cell as it was a 'NULL' text format.
 ```sql
 UPDATE layoffs_staging4